 Well, I fibbed a little bit.
 I saved some of the smaller zucchini to make spiralized zucchini pickles!

 Unfortunately, my cucumber plants decided to be total jerks and each have only grown one weirdly curly fruit.
 But, what I lack in cucumbers, I more than make up for in zucchini.
-Probably because the only thing easier to grow than zucchini is blackberries… and trust me, I’ve got plenty of those all over the property, too.
+Probably because the zucchini is so easy to grow.

 Right, so, I wanted pickles and I had a lot of zucchini.
 I didn’t like the idea of pickled zucchini chips, so I decided to whip out the good old spiralizer attachment.

 Within minutes I had a whole mess of spiralized zucchini just ripe for the pickling.
 I salted them to remove excess moisture, patted them dry, then stuffed the curls into hot jars along with some Ball Pickle Crisp.

 Next I boiled some pickling brine and ladled it into the jars.
 I followed the instructions in my America’s Test Kitchen Fool Proof Preserving Cookbook for zucchini pickles by processing the jars in a hot water bath for 30 minutes.